edrlab/thorium-reader/README.md

 1) NodeJS 14 (check with `node --version`)
 2) NPM 6 (check with `npm --version`)
-3) C++ compiler for native NodeJS modules (SQLite3 and LevelDown database backends), should work out of the box in Linux and MacOS.
+3) Optionally: C++ compiler for native NodeJS modules, should work out of the box in Linux and MacOS.
 On Windows, Visual Studio can be installed, or simply call `npm install -g windows-build-tools`.

 ## Technologies